brianom95/brianom95.github.io/_posts/2022-06-24-shannon-source-to-sea.md

 #### The Shannon Pot

 On the Northern Irish border is a tiny, unassuming pond named the Shannon Pot.
-Pagans believed this to be a bottomless portal to the underworld, and used the site for rituals and ceremonies.
+Pagans believed this to be a bottomless portal to the underworld and used the site for rituals and ceremonies.
 Legend says it was here that ancient Druids planted the Tree of Knowledge.
-One day Sionnan, granddaughter of Manannán Mac Lir (the God of the Sea), came to eat its forbidden fruit.
+One day Sionnan, granddaughter of Manannán Mac Lir (God of the Sea), came to eat its forbidden fruit.
 The water sprang up, pulled her in and flowed over the land to form a river named on her behalf.

 The Shannon Pot is also where the poet Finn Eces found the Salmon of Knowledge after seven years of searching.
 By the banks he had his young helper, Fionn Mac Cumhaill cook it for him.
 A spatter of oil burned Fionn’s finger and in soothing it he was inadvertently first to eat the fish.
 Gaining him all the knowledge of the world, to Finn Eces’ dismay.
 Fionn would go on to lead the Fianna, Ireland’s ancient warriors, and have a family central in Irish mythology.
 Fionn is said to have built the Giants Causeway, and it was his son Oisín who travelled to Tír na nÓg.

-These days we know that Cavan’s complicated cave network is the explanation for a river that seems to emerge from nowhere.
+These days we know that Cavan’s complicated cave network is the explanation for this river that seems to emerge from nowhere.
 Not bottomless, but divers have reached depths of 14.8m (remarkable for a pond 5m across) and noted strong currents coming from tight, unstable shafts.
 In high water they’ve proven links to nearby ponds but above ground this remains the source of the Shannon.

 <p align="center" width="100%">
     <img width="400" src="/images/shannon2.jpeg">